Netgate is offering COVID-19 aid for pfSense software users, learn more.

 In the past, high-grade telco services such as DS1 or DS3 circuits were the choice for environments with high availability requirements.
 Generally the Service Level Agreements (SLA) offered on DS1 and DS3 connections were better than other types of connectivity, and those circuits were generally seen as more reliable.
 End-users have largely left such circuits behind, however, because they are too slow or too costly by today’s standards.
 With the multi-WAN capabilities on pfSense, a site can have more bandwidth and better redundancy for less money in many cases.
 Fiber services are rapidly becoming more widespread, shaking up this concept by providing extremely large amounts of bandwidth for relatively low cost, though such services may still have a less-than-desirable SLA for outage response.

 Most organizations requiring high availability Internet connections do not want to rely upon DSL, cable or other “lesser class” broadband Internet connections.
-While they’re usually significantly faster and cheaper, the lesser SLA is enough to make many companies stick with DS1 or DS3 connectivity.
-In areas where multiple lower cost broadband options are available, such as DSL and cable, the combination of pfSense and two low cost Internet connections provides more bandwidth and better redundancy at a lower cost.
+While they’re usually significantly faster and cheaper, the lesser SLA is enough to make many companies think twice.
+In areas where multiple lower cost broadband options are available, such as fiber and cable, the combination of pfSense software and two low cost Internet connections provides more bandwidth and better redundancy at a lower cost.
 The chance of two different broadband connections going down simultaneously is significantly less than the chance of any single service outage.
 Adding a backup Cable or DSL line to supplement a much faster fiber line ensures connectivity will continue when an outage occurs on the fiber line, even if it is a rare occurrence.